lcnbr/PhysVault/PhysNotes/GR/symmetries in GR.md

 Due to the  antisymmetry $\xi_{\nu;\rho}=-\xi_{\rho;\nu}$ the number of independent $\beta\ind{\nu\rho}{\mu}(x)$ functions in $D$ dimensions is $\frac{D(D-1)}{2}$.
 In addition we require $D$ independent functions for $\alpha\ind{\rho}{\mu}$.
 In total the functional form of $\xi_\mu(x)$ depends on $\frac{D(D-1)}{2}+D = \frac{D(D+1)}{2}$ function coefficients.
 Therefore, in $D=4$ dimensions one can have at most $\frac{D(D+1)}{2}=10$ linearly independent Killing vectors.

 ---
 What conditions on the space restricts these d.o.f.s?
 Lets look at [[homogeneity and isotropy]], and then conversely what does [[curvature of maximally symmetric spaces|space look like when it is maximally symmetric]]?
 It turns out its metric is then uniquely dependent on a curvature constant : $\kappa$.
-Given the uniqueness of a maximally symmetric space of a certain curvature $\kappa$,we can [[construction of maximally symmetric space| construct its metric in any way we can (guess it)]].
+Given the uniqueness of a maximally symmetric space of a certain curvature $\kappa$,we can [[guess it)](construction of maximally symmetric space.md| construct its metric in any way we can (guess it)]].
 We can also look at what happens if we impose the isometry condition on more than just the metric: [[tensors in maximally symmetric spaces]].
 We can loosen our maximal symmetry condition and restrict to specific subspaces: [[spaces with maximally symmetric subspaces]]